-Rahna Reiko Rizzuto is the author of the memoir, Hiroshima in the Morning, a National Book Critics Circle Finalist, an Asian American Literary Award Finalist, a Dayton Literary Peace Prize Nominee, and the winner of the Grub Street National Book Award.
-Her first novel, Why She Left Us, won an American Book Award in 2000.
+Rahna Reiko Rizzuto’s three books include Shadow Child, a mystery/family/saga/historical novel set in Hawaii, New York and Japan; her memoir, Hiroshima in the Morning, which moves from the original “Ground Zero” to its echo, the 9/11 terrorist attacks; and her first novel, Why She Left Us, about the Japanese American incarceration camps.
+Awards and recognitions include an American Book Award, Grub Street National Book Award, National Book Critics Circle Finalist, Asian American Literary Award Finalist, Dayton Literary Peace Prize Nominee, among others.
 She is also a recipient of the U.S./Japan Creative Artist Fellowship, funded by the National Endowment for the Arts.
 She was Associate Editor of The NuyorAsian Anthology: Asian American Writings About New York City.
 She has been interviewed widely on motherhood including on The Today Show, 20/20, and The View.
-Reiko’s articles on motherhood, Hiroshima, the Japanese internment camps and radiation poisoning have been published globally, including in the L.A.
+Reiko’s articles on motherhood, Hiroshima, the Japanese incarceration camps and radiation poisoning have been published globally, including in the L.A.
 Times, Guardian UK, CNN Opinion, and Salon, and through the Progressive Media Project and The Huffington Post, and have been anthologized in Mothers Who Think, Because I Said So, and Topography of War, among others.
 She was a judge for the PEN/John Kenneth Galbraith Award for Nonfiction in 2015.
 Reiko is a Hedgebrook alumna, and has taught master classes and at Vortext for Hedgebrook.
-She is Japanese/Caucasian and was raised in Hawaii.
+She is “hapa” (mixed Japanese/Caucasian) and was raised in Hawaii.

 BA in Astrophysics, Columbia University

 - Young Adult